-LBW Chartered Accountants (LBW) recognises the importance of privacy in respect to personal information.
+LBW Business + Wealth Advisors (LBW) recognises the importance of privacy in respect to personal information.
 LBW is committed to handling personal information in accordance with the Australian Privacy Principals (APPs) detailed in the Privacy Act 1988 (Cth).

 This policy describes for clients, employees of client and potential clients how LBW manages personal information.
 It relates to LBW’s collection and handling of personal information covered by the Privacy Act.
 It is not intended to cover categories of personal information not covered by the Privacy Act.